 The good point is that, when you reach the top, you will have an excellent view.
 The view is worth the effort of the climb.
 Be aware that the viewing balcony is narrow.

 After enjoying the view, you can look around the keeper’s quarters.
 The house is now a museum.

 19. Key West Aquarium

-When first built, the Key West Aquarium was an open-air aquarium, but a roof was later added.
-In fact, it was the first open-air aquarium in the U.S. A Sea Turtles conservation tour, shark exhibit and touch tanks are the main attractions of this aquarium, but there is plenty of other things to see and do.
+A Sea Turtles conservation tour, shark exhibit and touch tanks are the main attractions of this aquarium, but there are plenty of other things to see and do.
 This aquarium, like all aquariums, is a good place to bring your kids.